Tag Archives: chart

 Canticle For Leibowitz by Walter M. Miller, Jr. (1959)

-Now, knowledge of such complexity need not bother the minds of today.
-Intelligence has been made artificial.
+So far, knowledge of such complexity continues to occupy the minds of today, even though intelligence has been made artificial.

 People often misjudge their abilities.
 Those with less than average abilities overestimate their true abilities.
 Those with higher don’t realize how much higher.
 Stupid people are too stupid to know how stupid they are.
 Some smart people wrongly assume that most others can do what they can.